 If you chose web hosting, Website Builder or Online Store when you ordered your cert, we take care of everything for you.
-If you host your website with another company or use our VPS or Dedicated Servers, learn more here.
+If you host your website with another company or use our VPS or Dedicated Servers, please contact our support here.

 What is an SSL Certificate?

 SSL stands for Secure Socket Layer.
 It might sound complex, but it’s really not.
 SSL Certificates validate your website’s identity, and encrypt the information visitors send to, or receive from, your site.
 This keeps thieves from spying on any exchange between you and your shoppers.

 When you have an SSL Certificate protecting your website, your customers can rest assured that the information they enter on any secured page is private and can’t be viewed by cyber crooks.
 Exabytes makes it easy to install your certificate and secure your server